Why does the Solana Highlands apartment community need to be revitalized?

 How has the project plan changed based on community input?

-For nearly a decade, we’ve been engaging with community members and their input has led to a revitalized Solana Highlands plan that reflects their feedback and preferences.
-To learn more, see our project history in the News & Events section.
-Through the story pole and View Assessment process that began in 2015, the plan has been adjusted so that key buildings are set up to 17 feet lower to eliminate view impacts and two of the three-story Valley View buildings have been reduced to two stories.
+We have engaged with community members for nearly a decade, and their input has led to a revitalized Solana Highlands plan that reflects their feedback and preferences.
+Through the story pole and View Assessment process that began in 2015, the plan has been adjusted so key buildings are set up to 17 feet lower, eliminating view impacts, and two of the three-story Valley View buildings have been reduced to two stories.
 Additional parking spaces and affordable senior housing were also incorporated based on the community’s needs.

 What improvements are planned?

-We plan to invest in many improvements.
-These include attached parking garages for most units, washer-dryers and storage space in all homes, updated interiors and Craftsman-style exteriors, energy efficiency features, more recreational and fitness features, significantly more parking on the property and increased landscaping and usable open space for residents including bicycle and pedestrian-friendly features.
+We plan to invest in many improvements to the community.
+New apartment home features will include attached parking garages for most units, washer-dryers and storage space in all homes, modern interior finishes and Craftsman-style exteriors, and energy efficient features such as solar and highly efficient building envelopes and heating/cooling systems.
+Around the property we will add more recreational and fitness features, significantly increase parking, increase the landscaping and usable open space for residents and irrigate with reclaimed water, significantly reducing the property’s water use.
+We will also add bicycle and pedestrian-friendly features.

 How many units per building are planned?

-Our plans include six homes per Bungalow building and between 4-32 homes per Valley View and Lifestyle buildings.
+Our plans include six homes per Bungalow building and between 4-32 homes per Valley View and Lifestyle building.
 Click here to view the complete site plan.
+The Bungalow neighborhood will be located along S. Nardo Ave., with smaller buildings adjacent to the single-family neighborhood.

 How much parking will be provided?